.png)

 ConSentido in the Salamanca Dining Context

 Within Salamanca's restaurant scene, ConSentido sits in the upper technical tier alongside places like Bambú and En la Parra.
 The city does not have the density of high-end options found in Madrid or Barcelona, which means the restaurants operating at this level compete less against each other and more against the decision to eat elsewhere entirely.
-For a broader sense of what Salamanca offers across dining, drinking, and hospitality, our full Salamanca restaurants guide covers the range, and dedicated guides are available for hotels, bars, wineries, and experiences in the city.

-At the level of Spanish fine dining more broadly, ConSentido's peer set is not the three-Michelin-star tier represented by Martin Berasategui in Lasarte-Oria or DiverXO in Madrid, but rather the serious regional restaurants that have built a case for their specific geography.
+At the level of Spanish fine dining more broadly, ConSentido's comparable set is not the three-Michelin-star tier represented by Martin Berasategui in Lasarte-Oria or DiverXO in Madrid, but rather the serious regional restaurants that have built a case for their specific geography.
 That is a meaningful category, and ConSentido belongs to it with some conviction.

 Planning Your Visit